 “If an enterprise like Foxconn is involved, it means the e-cigarette market has a future,” Wang is quoted as saying to ECigIntelligence.
 Wang’s comments regarding the economic potential of a regulated vaping industry find vindication in the myriad of black-market operators that have sprung up in markets where governments have enacted a total vape ban.

 In Vietnam, where the possession, sale, and use of e-cigarettes is banned entirely, enforcement of the new laws is virtually non-existent, with offenders being regularly seen on the streets of Ho Chi Minh city.
 E-cigarette devices are frequently bought and sold in disparate parts of the Vietnamese capital in open violation of the law.

 Cambodia and Indonesia, two other nations with total vape bans in effect, have also seen black-markets spring up in response to their countries enacting of anti-vaping laws.
-E-cigarette devices are usually sold in areas popular with tourist and international travelers, although some travelers have had mixed success in bringing their devices to the countries.
+E-cigarette devices are usually sold in areas popular with tourist and international travelers, although some travelers have had mixed success in bringing their vapes into the country.

 The Hand of Big Tobacco

 While many government authorities have cited public health risks and anti-smoking concerns as reasons for enacting these strict rules, many also see the hand of Big Tobacco playing a part in these draconian and overreaching laws.

 Despite the total ban of the sale, possession, and manufacture of vaping devices in Thailand, the heat-not-burn style of e-cigarette known as the IQOS, which is created and marketed by tobacco giant Philip Morris is exempt from anti-vaping laws and is sold and used freely.